 The Skidaway Island State Park borders the Skidaway narrows, a part of Georgia's Intracoastal waterway system.
-This scenic campsite is covered in nature trails, spanish moss, and live oak trees so expect to see a plethora of Savannah wildlife.
-This is the perfect destination for you and your little scouts.
+This scenic campsite is covered in nature trails, Spanish moss, and live oak trees so expect to see a plethora of Savannah wildlife.
+Whether you hike often, or just enjoy beautiful strolls, this is the perfect destination for you and your little scouts.
 And, it's pet friendly!

 Start browsing all of our pet-friendly vacation homes in Savannah.

 9. Stop and smell the roses in the Savannah Botanical Gardens

 Stroll through Savannah's botanical garden and don't forget to stop and smell the roses!
 This is a fun activity for your little gardener or nature lover.
 With over 10 acres of magnificent rose gardens, vegetable gardens, and nature trails that run around a lovely pond, this is a beautiful (and free!) way to spend a gorgeous afternoon outside.
 If you have time to spare, be sure to tour the adjacent 19th-century farmhouse (built from Georgia Heart of Pine and Gingerbread-style architectural details).

 10. Stroll through the immense Cathedral of St. John the Baptist

 We saved the best for last: the Cathedral of St. John the Baptist.
 A Savannah staple, this architectural masterpiece makes all of the must-see lists.
 When not closed for service, doors are left open to invite the public in to experience the inside of arguably Savannah's most beautiful church.
 Named as one of the "Top 10 Historic Sites of the United States," young or old will enjoy this Savannah must-see.